Sarah-JY/Kickstarter-Analysis/README.md

 In the Outcome based on Goals, I found the plays with a goal that has less than $5,000 with a 73% success rate.
 Therefore, it is best to launch the theater campaigns in May and June with less than $5000.

-###### Data Limitations:
+##### Data Limitation and additional Graph:
 The data loaded in with a different currency unit, would be more accurate to put in the same unit.
 Also, the theater outcomes are based on launch date, but the plays outcome based on the goals.

-####### Additional Graph:
 The other tables or graph we could consider to review more is the different subcategory for theather in US.

 ![image](https://user-images.githubusercontent.com/103588178/166179112-bb62f592-e5f2-4cbf-8563-1f3252b5fa6a.png)